eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

   kVariable,
 };
 ```
-- Line 4-5: `in_attrs` is a vector containing all input storage types.
+- Lines 4-5: `in_attrs` is a vector containing all input storage types.
 `out_attrs` is a vector containing all output storage types.
-- Line 6-7: We check the number of inputs and that of outputs.
+- Lines 6-7: We check the number of inputs and that of outputs.
 Both should be equal to 1.
 - Line 8: We get `QuadraticParam` from `attrs`.
 It contains the argument `c`, whose
 value is used later to decide if the output is sparse.
-- Line 9-10: The storage type of the input is stored in the local varible `in_stype`.
+- Lines 9-10: The storage type of the input is stored in the local varible `in_stype`.
 The reference to output storage type is stored in the local varible `out_stype`.
 - Line 11: The initialize the return value `dispatched` to `false`.
-- Line 12-15: If the input is dense, try to assign dense storage to the output storage
+- Lines 12-15: If the input is dense, try to assign dense storage to the output storage
 type and assign `kFCompute` to `dispatch_mode`.
 The function `storage_type_assign()` first **attempts** to assign `kDefaultStorageType`
 to `out_stype`.
 If the assignment to `out_stype` is successful